Recommended Viewing for Tabletop Role-Players

 - The Gamers: Natural One is a rare case of a non-fantasy RPG movie and yet probably the best stand-alone introduction to the hobby you can give to an outsider.

 - The Gamers: Humans & Households lampoons many a custom of fantasy role-playing with surprising viciousness.

-- Tabletop had several role-playing episodes and time will tell if the planned RPG spinoff will land on this list.
+- Tabletop had several role-playing episodes and time will tell if its RPG spinoff will land on this list.

 - Dragon Age (part 1, part 2): The most traditional RPG episode on the show, featuring a classic setup with a Game Master, a Player Party, and a straightforward adventure module.
 Likewise a great, albeit slightly longer introduction to the hobby.